BioinfoNet/Instituitions/README.md

 # Institutions

-This repository will be used to collaboratively capture details of the instituitions that are part of the OpenScienceKE.
+This repository will be used to collaboratively capture details of the instituitions that are part of the Working Open Workshop?

 ### Add the name of your instituition and some fun facts about it